The registration period for the 6 Week Introduction to Beekeeping Class is closed.

-Prairie State Beekeepers - August 1, 2024
+Prairie State Beekeepers Meeting - March 5, 2025

 A map to the location of the Farm Bureau Building can be found on the Summary of Events Page.

 A zoom link for the meeting will be sent to all members via the Google Group forum for those who cannot attend the meeting in person.
+If you are a member and did not get the meeting email notice, contact Steve Petrilli at [email protected]

 A map to the location of the Farm Bureau Building can be found on the Summary of Events Page.

 A zoom link for the meeting will be sent to all members via the Google Group forum for those who cannot attend the meeting in person.
+If you are a member and did not get the meeting email notice, contact Steve Petrilli at [email protected]

 Tentative Agenda